atsign-foundation/at_demos/CONTRIBUTING.md

 ![alt_text](images/image6.png "Choose Bug report")

-Upon clicking on the “Get started” button against the “Bug Report” you should be directed to a page with a bug template provided by the @company.
-Filling out all of the fields in the template gives the @company a better chance to reproduce and fix the bug.
+Upon clicking on the “Get started” button against the “Bug Report” you should be directed to a page with a bug template provided by Atsign.
+Filling out all of the fields in the template gives Atsign a better chance to reproduce and fix the bug.

 ![alt_text](images/image7.png "Filling a Bug report")